its-mieger/obj/README.md

 same operator.
 The behavior described below concerns the `Operator`*-interfaces as well as the `Comparable`-interface which overrides all comparision operators with one function:

-* If both implement the operator interface, the operator function is invoked for the descended object if the objects are descendants.
+* If both implement the operator interface, the operator function is invoked for the descended object if the objects are descendants and the operation is commutative.
 If objects are not descendants, the operator function is invoked for the left side object.

 * If only one implements the Operator interface, the operator function is invoked for the corresponding object.